 Salt’s Cure prides itself on California-grown ingredients and brunch time is no exception.
-On chef Chris Phelps’s thoughtfully sourced menu are fantastic things like the restaurant’s iconic oatmeal griddle cakes, a wonderfully messy breakfast sandwich, and even a hearty grain bowl.
+On chef Chris Phelps’s thoughtfully sourced menu are fantastic things like the restaurant’s iconic oatmeal griddle cakes, a messy (in a good way) breakfast sandwich, and even a hearty grain bowl.

 Also featured in:

 While brunch is technically offered all week at this Silver Lake stunner, come in on the weekends for a leisurely feast of fried chicken sandwiches, biscuit sandwiches, breakfast burritos (featuring a spicy longganisa sausage), and Belgian waffles with smoked maple syrup.
 Wash it all down with boozy milkshakes.

 A Southern weekend brunch feast by way of Miami, Yardbird does fried chicken and waffles with golden brown pieces and spiced watermelon cubes.
 Other Southern brunch dishes might go between shrimp and grits, eggs benedict, and buttermilk biscuits with honey butter.
 Expect generous portions, friendly service, and a heavy dose of Southern hospitality.

 It’s never been easier to experience brunch at Republique.
 Order all the hits online, including Margarita Manzke’s incredible pastries, brioche French toast, and kimchi fried rice for takeout or delivery, or be prepared to wait in the long, but speedy, li